-Microbreweries in the city will be allowed to brew a maximum of 500 litres per day and must have set up professional wastewater treatment plants on site.
-Additionally, microbreweries must comply to no objection certificates and must hold other required licenses.
+Microbreweries in the city will be allowed to brew a maximum of 500 liters per day and must have set up professional wastewater treatment plants on site.
+Additionally, microbreweries must comply with no objection certificates and must hold other required licenses.

 The Long Struggle for Microbreweries in Delhi

-The DDA (Delhi Development Authority) had invited public opinions, suggestion and objections in last September for modifications and changes to the Master Plan for Delhi for 2021.
+The DDA (Delhi Development Authority) had invited public opinions, suggestions, and objections last September for modifications and changes to the Master Plan for Delhi for 2021.
 One proposal was to allow setting up microbreweries within the city limit.

 This proposal was received during the DDA meeting lead by LG Anil Baijal on 7th September 2018.
 Objections and other suggestions were subsequently discussed on the DDA meeting held on 28th November 2018.